pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 12        */
 13    }
 14}];

 ```

 ### Other examples

 #### Delete specific message from history

-Use the message’s publish timetoken as end and timetoken-1 as start.
+Pass the publish timetoken in end and timetoken-1 in start.

 ```
 1[self.client deleteMessagesFromChannel:@"channel" start:@15526611838554309 end:@15526611838554310